Dince-afk/Data-Science-Python/README.md

-# Data Analysis and Science in Python
+# Data Science in Python

-This is a compilation of data analysis and science work I have written in Python over the years.
+Here is a compilation of data analysis and science work I have written in Python over the years.

 ## Projects